-Focus & Coverage
+Focus and Coverage

 APL Quantum publishes cutting-edge and multidisciplinary research across quantum theory and fundamentals, quantum phenomena and resources, applied quantum science, and quantum technologies.
 The journal aims to bridge fundamental quantum research with technological applications and embraces theoretical as well as experimental research.

 - Quantum communication

 - Quantum condensed matter physics

 - Quantum simulations